 The access gantries enclosing the rocket and the satellite on the launch pad were lowered at around T-15 minutes.
-(252) Shortly before the launch, Korolev along with top launch officials L. Voskresensky, A. I. Nosov and E. Ostashev descended into the launch control bunker to monitor a blastoff.
-(70) A senior technician from NII-229 test center Anatoly Korneev, who served as a operator of the main control console of the launch, pressed a "pusk" (liftoff) button.
+(252) Shortly before launch, Korolev along with top launch officials Leonid Voskresensky, A. I. Nosov and Evgeny Ostashev descended into the launch control bunker to monitor the blastoff.
+(70) A senior technician from NII-229 test center Anatoly Korneev, who served as an operator of the main control console in the bunker, pressed a "pusk" (liftoff) button.
 (546)

-Soon after the powered flight of the rocket was over, operators of the Tral system received the signal about the engine cutoff.
-After comparing the time of the signal with the count of the mechanical sports chronometer, they could happily confirm that the engine shutdown took place within the time period required to deliver the satellite into orbit.
+Soon after the powered flight of the rocket was over, operators of the Tral system received a signal confirming the engine cutoff.
+After comparing the time of the signal with the count of a mechanical sports chronometer, they happily concluded that the engine shutdown had taken place within the time period required to deliver a satellite into orbit.
 After a short pause, Lieutenant Borisov, manning a radio in a cottage at the IP-1 tracking station, heard from the satellite.
 The Space Age has began!
 The signal lasted for about two minutes until the satellite went out of range.
-Exhausted test personnel crowded in the cottage celebrated the success.
+Exhausted members of the test personnel, who crowded in the cottage, celebrated the success.
 (51)

-The flight controllers intentionally left the Tral telemetry system onboard the core stage active and its signal was detected during the second orbit.
+The flight controllers intentionally left the Tral telemetry system onboard the core stage of the rocket active as it had began orbiting the Earth and the Tral's signal was then picked up during the second orbit of the mission.

-In the meantime, engineers started analyzing telemetry gathered during the launch.
-Data have shown that the rocket lifted off normally, deviating from the nominal trajectory no more than 0.3 degrees.
+In the meantime, specialists started analyzing telemetry gathered during the launch.
+The data revealed that the rocket had lifted off normally, deviating from the nominal trajectory no more than 0.3 degrees.
 In the meantime, the rotation of the steering thrusters did not exceed 3.6 degrees.

 However, as it turned out, the main engine on the Block G strap-on booster of the rocket was late developing its intended thrust.
 As a result, 6.5 seconds after the launch, the rocket started to pitch, deviating around one degree from the nominal trajectory eight seconds after the liftoff.
 In the effort to correct the increasing pitch angle, steering engines No. 2 and 4 on the core stage rotated as much as eight degrees; similar engines on strap-on boosters of Block V and D rotated as much as 17-18 degrees, while tail air rudders rotated 10 degrees.

-Only a split second remained after which the flight control system would terminate the flight of the underpowered rocket.
-Fortunately, the engine finally reached normal performance and rocket fully returned to nominal trajectory some 18-20 seconds after the liftoff.
+Only a split second remained before the flight control system would terminate the flight of the underpowered rocket.
+Fortunately, the engine finally reached normal performance and the rocket fully returned to its nominal trajectory between 18 and 20 seconds after the liftoff.

-In the meantime, at T+16 seconds, the SOB system, regulating the consumption of the propellant onboard failed, resulting in the excessive consumption of the kerosene fuel.
-During almost the entire powered flight, the combustion chamber pressure remained throttled up some four percent from standard.
+In the meantime, at T+16 seconds, the SOB system, regulating the consumption of the propellant onboard failed, leading to the excessive consumption of the kerosene fuel.
+During the almost entire powered flight, the combustion chamber pressure remained throttled up some four percent from standard.

 The middle portion of the powered flight went with less drama: from 60th to 70th second of the mission, the deviation from the nominal pitch angle was reaching 0.75 degrees, while deviation in the course was about one degree.
 At the 100th second of the flight, the bank angle increased to one degree from nominal.
-Maximum rotation angles for steering engines of the core stage remained within 3-3.5 degrees, for thrusters on strap-on boosters these indicators remained within 6-8 degrees and for air rudders -- 2-3 degrees.
+Maximum rotation angles for steering engines of the core stage remained within 3-3.5 degrees, for thrusters on strap-on boosters these indicators remained within 6 or 8 degrees and for air rudders -- from 2 to 3 degrees.